 On their slow journey home, she asked them to stop when they reached the large rock where she had watched the bay.
 Unfortunate Hannah Robinson died soon afterward at home on Oct.
 30, 1773.

 In 1938, the Civilian Conservation Corps (CCC) built a new watch tower at the site where Hannah Robinson watched the Bay.
-The rock and the tower, called the Hannah Robinson Tower, are now owned by Preserve Rhode Island and managed by the Rhode Island Department of Environmental Management.
+The Hannah Robinson Tower, is now owned by Preserve Rhode Island and managed by the Rhode Island Department of Environmental Management.

 Most of the people buried in Hope Cemetery in Barre, Vt., carved their own memorials and tombstones.
 Barre calls itself the granite capital of the world, and skilled stonecutters flocked to it from Europe, especially Italy, in the late 19th and early 20th centuries.

 The 65-acre cemetery attracts tourists with its beautifully carved and sometimes unusual granite memorials.
 They include images of a soldier smoking a cigarette, a race car, a bored angel, a soccer ball and an 18-wheel truck.

 Louis Brusa was an Italian-born master stonecutter.
 He practiced his craft in Barre with the new compressed air tools, which made his work go faster but sent granite dust into his lungs.

 Louis, born Luigi Giovanni in 1886, became a partner with the Brusa Brothers.
 He developed silicosis from the granite dust and died at the age of 51.

 As he was dying, Brusa decided to warn others about the disease.
 He then commissioned Don Colletti to carve a memorial of a man dying in the arms of a woman.
 When the monument was placed over his grave, it caused a local scandal.
 The woman looked not like Brusa’s wife Mary, but just like his mistress.